nytimes/kyt/docs/commands.md

 ### The proto command

-Running `proto` starts a dev server at the port specified in your `kyt.config.js`
+Running `proto` starts a dev server.
+Optionally, you can configure the prototype server url in your [kyt.config.js](/docs/kytConfig.md).

 ```
 ✅  webpack-dev-server http://localhost:3002/prototype